Birth is amazing.

 For women who seek a midwife to provide their prenatal care and attend their birth, Muskegon Family Care (MFC), Muskegon’s other FQHC with a midwifery program, recently hired new midwives and are now fully staffed.
 In July, I had the pleasure of meeting with one of them, Katie Van Heck, CNM, to discuss how to improve their services by increasing their patients’ access to doulas.
 I now have a couple of clients who are seeing the midwives there for care and I am excited to work more with this practice in the future!

 If you live along the West Michigan lakeshore and you wish to deliver in a hospital, with a Certified Nurse Midwife (CNM), the only midwives who can practice in Michigan hospitals at this time, these are some of your remaining options:

-- Muskegon Family Care – With four midwives on staff, this practice is located in a federally qualified health center in Muskegon Heights.
+- Muskegon Family Care – With three midwives on staff, this practice is located in a federally qualified health center in Muskegon Heights.
 This means they primarily serve low-income people, but they can serve anyone.

 - Midwifery Services at Advanced Women’s Ob/Gyn – If Muskegon-area women are willing to travel to Spectrum Health Butterworth in Grand Rapids to deliver, this private midwifery practice has an 6% c-section rate, which speaks for itself.

 What will be the next news for midwifery options along the lakeshore?
 Hopefully, something positive, like a new private practice or free-standing birth center opening up!